|

 even though defendant only

-settled his wife’s claim; Fred Wirschning
+wife’s claim; Fred Wirschning

 further claimed that any

-agreement that his wife entered into with the defendant as her
+agreement that his wife entered into with the

 lawyer was